ehmpathy/google-ads-api-client/README.md

 A friendly and exhaustive client to the [google-ads-api](https://developers.google.com/google-ads/api/docs/start), code generated directly from google's published `protobuf` schema.

-A friendly and exhaustive client to the google-ads-api, code generated directly from google's published `protobuf` schema.

-# google-ads-api-client

-An easy to use and exhaustive client to the google-ads-api, code generated directly from google's published `protobuf` schema.

 # overview

 this package is a thin utility making it easy to use the `grpc` endpoints that google exposes for their google ads api.